A Bit Foreword

 That said, do not be misled into thinking this is a fire-and-brimstone sort of book.
 Hand in hand with the call to good ethics is an invitation to remember—or perhaps discover for the first time—what a delight coffee, rightly brewed and considered, actually is.

-Available April Fools' Day, Coffee in Christian Ethics makes for perfect morning coffee (and bathroom) reading material.
+Available now, Coffee in Christian Ethics makes for the perfect morning coffee (and bathroom) reading material.